SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 fallthrough
 ___________

 Unlike C, ``switch`` statements in Swift do not ‘fall through’ the bottom of each case and into the next one.
+This leads to shorter, clearer code, and avoids executing multiple cases by mistake.

 If you want to opt in to C-style fallthrough behavior, you can do so using the ``fallthrough`` keyword.
 The example below uses ``fallthrough`` to create a textual description of a number:

 .. testcode::